JacoboLansac/audits/solo/soar-review.md

 ### [L-7] Some state-changing functions do not emit events

-It is a best practice to emit events in all external/public state changing functions.
+It is a best practice to emit events in all external/public state-changing functions.

 Affected functions:
 - `Soar.setTaxReceiver()`